Sienci-Labs/Resources/longmill/advanced/lm-inductive-sensors.md

   <li>Reinstall the nut and washer to secure the sensor in place on the bracket.
 Note that the Z-axis sensor does not use a washer on the lower nut</li>
 </ol>

-<h3>Step 4: Connecting the sensors to the LongBoard controller</h3>
+### Step 4: Connecting the sensors to the LongBoard controller

 Unclip the tabs that hold the wires in each drag chain and route the cables from the inductive sensors.
 Ensure that there are no sharp bends or tears in the cables as a failed limit sensor could cause a false alarm and halt the machine during use.